 "I called Marlin, and I said, 'I'm trying to get an answer.'
 He said, 'As far as I know it's going to be good to go.
 Things are hectic here.'
 He said Sullivan's office would call when it was official,' "

 That call did not come until after the governor's news conference had ended, Mr. Traynor said.

-Ms. Colvin, the state secretary of human resources, announced the waiver later that day, but the governor did not attend the announcement because of the confusion, Mr. Traynor said.
+Ms. Colvin, the state secretary of human resources, announced the waiver later that day, but the governor did not attend the announcement.